 Natacha Yummy Cakes created a mouth-watering two-tier cake with matching cupcakes.
 The traditional design complemented the theme perfectly.

 Two balloon towers stood on either side of the dessert table.

-I placed a wood effect rabbit figure that looked like solid milk chocolate, good enough to eat!
-I tied a blue ribbon around its neck and added foliage, pinecones, nuts, and bark.
+I positioned a wood effect rabbit figure on top of a white cake stand, and I tied a blue ribbon around its neck.
+I added artificial grass, foliage, pinecones, nuts, and bark.

 What’s In The Bag?